Applications of Lefschetz numbers in control theory: Review of Lefschetz theory.

-A \textit{Lefschetz type coincidence theorem} states that if $\lambda_{fg} \neq0$ then the pair $(f,g)$ (and any pair homotopic to them) has a coincidence$.$ The converse is false in general.
-When $\lambda_{fg}=0,$ the maps $f,g$ may have coincidences but under certain circumstances they can be removed by homotopies of $f,g$ \cite{BS}.
+A \textit{Lefschetz type coincidence theorem} states that if $\lambda_{fg} \neq0$ then $f,g$ (and any pair homotopic to them) have a coincidence$.$ The converse is false in general.
+When $\lambda_{fg}=0,$ the maps $f,g$ may have coincidences but under certain circumstances they can be removed by homotopies of $f,g$ (see Section \ref{Removability of coincidences}).

 Until recently such theorems have been mostly considered in the following two settings.
-First \cite[VI.14]{Bredon}, \cite[Ch.
-7]{Vick}, $f:N\rightarrow M$ is a map between two $n$-manifolds as above.
-This way the Lefschetz theorem can be applied to detect equilibria of a dynamical system but it does not apply to an even simplest control system because the dimensions of $N=M\times U$ and $M$ have to be equal.
-Second \cite{Gorn-book}, $f:X\rightarrow M$\ is a map from an arbitrary topological space $X$ to an open subset of $\mathbf{R}^{n}$\ and all fibers $f^{-1}(y)$\ are acyclic.
-Here the dimensions are also equal in the sense that $H_{\ast}(X)=H_{\ast}(M)$ (Vietoris Theorem).
-Thus neither case is broad enough to cover control systems the input spaces $U$ of which have nonzero dimension.
+Case 1: \cite[VI.14]{Bredon}, \cite[Chapter 7]{Vick} $f:N\rightarrow M$ is a map between two $n$-manifolds as above.
+This way one can apply the Lefschetz theorem to detecting equilibria of dynamical systems but not of an even simplest control system because the dimensions of $N$ and $M$ have to be equal.
+Case 2: \cite{Gorn-book} $f:N\rightarrow M$\ is a map from an arbitrary topological space to an open subset of $\mathbf{R}^{n}$\ and all fibers $f^{-1}(y)$\ are acyclic, i.e., $H_{k}(f^{-1}(y))=0$\ for\ $k=1,2,...$.
+Here the dimensions are also equal in the sense that $H_{\ast}(N)=H_{\ast}(M)$ (Vietoris Theorem).
+Thus neither case is broad enough to cover all possible control systems.

-As an example from dynamics, consider the problem of existence of closed orbits of a flow.
-The flow is given by a map $f:M\times\lbrack0,\infty )\rightarrow M$ so that the initial position is $f(0,x)=x$ and $f(t,x)$ is the position at time $t$.
-Closed orbits correspond to coincidences of $f$ and the projection $p:M\times\lbrack0,\infty)\rightarrow M$\textit{. }More generally one considers $f:M\times X\rightarrow M,$ where $X$ is a topological space.
+As an example from dynamics, one can consider the problem of existence of closed orbits of a flow given by a map $f:[0,\infty)\times M\rightarrow M,$ i.e., the initial position is $f(0,x)=x$ and $f(t,x)$ gives the position at time $t$.
+Closed orbits correspond to coincidences of $f$ and the projection $p:[0,\infty)\times M\rightarrow M$\textit{. }More generally one considers $f:X\times M\rightarrow M,$ where $X$ is a topological space.
 This situation was studied in \cite{Knill}, \cite{GN2}, \cite{GNO}, \cite{Geoghegan} under the name \textquotedblleft parametrized fixed point theory\textquotedblright.
-These results can be applied to detect equilibria (Section \ref{Equilibria of discrete systems}), but the setting is not general enough to study controllability (Section \ref{Controllability}).
-The author \cite{Sav}, \cite{Sav1} extended some of the results of \cite{GNO} to the general case of two arbitrary maps $f,g:N\rightarrow M$ from an arbitrary topological space to a manifold.
+These results can be applied to detection of equilibria (Section \ref{Equilibria of discrete systems}), but the setting is not general enough to study controllability (Section \ref{Controllability}).
+The author \cite{Sav}, \cite{Sav1} extended some of the results of \cite{GNO} to the general case of two arbitrary maps $f,g:N\rightarrow M$ from an arbitrary topological space to an orientable compact manifold.
 The content of these papers is briefly outlined in the next section.